ddev/ddev-browsersync/README.md

 ddev browsersync
 ```

-The new `ddev browsersync` global command runs browsersync inside the web container and provides a
+The new `ddev browsersync` global command runs Browsersync inside the web container and provides a
-link to the browsersync proxy URL, something like `https://<project>.ddev.site:3000`.
+link to the Browsersync proxy URL, something like `https://<project>.ddev.site:3000`.

-NOTE: The browsersync'd URL is ***HTTPS***, not HTTP. ddev-router redirects traffic to HTTPS, but browsersync does not know this.
+The Browsersync’d URL is ***HTTPS***, not HTTP. ddev-router redirects traffic to HTTPS, but Browsersync does not know this.

 EG.
 "External: <http://d9.ddev.site:3000>" => Access on **<https://d9.ddev.site:3000>**